hujun-open/etherconn/README.md

-1. Create a PacketRelay instance and bound to an interface.PacketRelay is the "forward engine" that does actual packet sending/receiving for all EtherConn instances registered with it; PacketRelay send/receive Ethernet packet
+1. Create a PacketRelay instance and bound to an interface.PacketRelay is the "forward engine" that does actual packet sending/receiving for all EtherConn instances registered with it; PacketRelay send/receive Ethernet packet;
+PacketRelay is an interface, currently RawSocketRelay is the only implementation.

-2. Create one EtherConn for each source MAC+VLAN(s) combination needed, and register with the PacketRelay instance.
+2. Create one EtherConn for each source MAC+VLAN(s)+EtherType(s) combination needed, and register with the PacketRelay instance.
 EtherConn send/receive Ethernet payload like IP packet;